c-flynn/Nunchuckoo/README.md

 Step 5
 ======
-Now that we are receiving a data stream from the Nunchuck through the Arduino the next step is to test it.
-At this point we know we are receiving the data and in the correct format so we no longer need to use the Arduino software so this can be closed if still open.
+Now that we are receiving a readable data stream from the Nunchuck through the Arduino and onto a computer, the next step is to test it.
+At this point we know we are receiving the data and in the correct format so we can close the Arduino software if it is still open.

 Download the **NunchuckyTest** folder and place it in your Processing sketchbook folder.